Gurimarie/Memory-game/README.md

 - Random-color-function from AndreFelipeCL, found at "https://stackoverflow.com/questions/20553036/random-color-in-jquery"
 - README-structure heavily insipred by https://github.com/PaulFrankling/discover-north-yorks.
 - Code Institute courses for everything
+- https://getbootstrap.com/docs/4.1/components/ for modal and info and examples of different grid-options and visibility.

 ### Content: